 Rotigotine

-Poewe et al. published in 2007 the Clinical Efficacy of Pramipexole and Transdermal Rotigotine in Advanced PD (CLEOPATRA-PD), a study of rotigotine in adjunctive treatment with levodopa.
+Poewe et al. published in 2007 the Clinical Efficacy of Pramipexole and Transdermal Rotigotine in Advanced PD (CLEOPATRA-PD) study of rotigotine in adjunctive treatment with levodopa.
 In this double-blind, randomized, placebo-controlled study, 395 patients with advanced PD with motor fluctuations were followed for six months.
 The authors found a reduction in the off period in the treatment group50 .
-Lewitt et al., also in 2007, published the Prospective Randomized Evaluation of a New Formulation: Efficacy of Rotigotine (PREFER study).
-In this randomized, double-blind, placebo-controlled study, 351 patients with advanced PD and motor fluctuation were divided into three groups (8 mg, 12 mg and placebo).
+Lewitt et al., also in 2007, published the Prospective Randomized Evaluation of a New Formulation: Efficacy of Rotigotine study (PREFER study).
+In this randomized, double-blind, placebo-controlled study, 351 patients with advanced PD and motor fluctuation were divided into three groups (8 mg, 12 mg, and placebo).
 All patients were taking concomitant levodopa.
 The authors concluded that rotigotine reduces the off time of PD patients safely and with good tolerability51.
-LEWITT et al. published in 2013 the extension of the two previously cited papers, CLEOPATRA-PD and PREFER (class I), conducted to evaluate the safety, tolerability, and efficacy of rotigotine after several years of follow-up of patients with advanced PD.
-In the CLEOPATRA-PD study, after four years, 48% of patients remained under follow-up, while in PREFER, 45% continued after six years of follow-up.
-In both, the rotigotine dose was up to 16 mg.
-During the whole follow-up, patients who used rotigotine showed better motor improvement than those who used placebo but with a decline in the difference in scores over time.
+Lewitt et al. published in 2013 the extension of the two previously cited papers, the CLEOPATRA-PD and PREFER (class I) studies, conducted to evaluate the safety, tolerability, and efficacy of rotigotine after several years of follow-up of patients with advanced PD.
+In the CLEOPATRA-PD study, 48% of the patients remained under follow-up after four years, while in the PREFER, 45% continued after six years of follow-up.
+In both studies, the rotigotine dose was up to 16 mg.
+During the whole follow-up, patients who used rotigotine showed better motor improvement than patients who used placebo, but with a decline in the difference in scores over time.
 The authors concluded that rotigotine is safe, effective, and well-tolerated after six years of follow-up.
 However, the data regarding the maintenance of the improvement of the off period were not conclusive52.

 COMT inhibitors

-Double-blind studies controlled with COMT inhibitors showed a reduction in the off- period with an increase of one to two hours in the on-period and most studies with entacapone showed improvement in the UPDRS motor score53.
+Double-blind studies controlled with COMT inhibitors showed a reduction in the off- period with an increase of one to two hours in the on-period, and most studies with entacapone showed improvement in the UPDRS motor score53.

-Li et al., in 2017, published a meta-analysis evaluating the use of entacapone in PD motor fluctuations through the statistical evaluation of 14 studies.
-It was demonstrated that the adjuvant used of entacapone, and levodopa was effective in the management of motor fluctuations54.
+Li et al. published in 2017 a meta-analysis of 14 studies evaluating the use of entacapone in PD motor fluctuations.
+It was demonstrated that the adjuvant use of entacapone and levodopa was effective in the management of motor fluctuations54.

 MAO-B inhibitors

 In two major class I trials (LARGO and PRESTO), rasagiline has been shown to reduce off-time by around 1 hour in patients with drug-related motor complications55,56.
-The objective of PRESTO and LARGO studies was to determine the efficacy and safety or rasagiline as adjunct therapy of levodopa-treated PD patients with motor fluctuations.
-These were randomized and placebo-controlled studies, however LARGO study also compared with entacapone.
+The objective of the PRESTO and LARGO studies was to determine the efficacy and safety or rasagiline as adjunct therapy for levodopa-treated PD patients with motor fluctuations.
+These were randomized and placebo-controlled studies, but the LARGO study also compared rasagiline with entacapone.
 The studies showed that rasagiline was effective and safe in adjunct therapy with levodopa to increase motor fluctuations in advanced PD.

-There are two double-blind placebo-controlled studies: the SETTLE study (50 to 100 mg / day, 24 weeks) and the Borgohain et al., 2014 study about safinamide in advanced PD57,58.
-The primary measure of effectiveness was the change in the “ON” time without problematic dyskinesia, between the beginning and the end of the study.
-Secondary parameters of effectiveness were the off time, and the scores were the UPDRS II and III and CGI-C scales.
-Both indicated a significant superiority of safinamide over placebo, at the target doses of 50 and 100 mg / day, in relation to the selected primary and secondary efficacy variables.
-The effect on time remained until the end of the 24-month treatment period, with both doses of safinamide, compared to placebo.
+There are two double-blind placebo-controlled studies about safinamide in advanced PD: the SETTLE study (50 to 100 mg / day, 24 weeks) and the Borgohain et al., 2014 study 57,58.
+The primary measure of effectiveness was the change in the “ON” time without problematic dyskinesia between the beginning and the end of the study.
+Secondary parameters of effectiveness were the off-time, and the UPDRS II and III and CGI-C scales were used.
+Both indicated a significant superiority of safinamide at the target doses of 50 and 100 mg / day over placebo, concerning the selected primary and secondary efficacy variables.
+The on-time effect remained until the end of the 24-month treatment period, with both doses of safinamide better than placebo.

 Conclusion

-There is no consensus on either the interval between levodopa doses or the time between the meal and levodopa intake.
+There is no consensus on the interval between levodopa doses or the time between the meal and levodopa intake.